 He has designed scenery, lighting, and projections for national tours, theatres, and universities in the United States and internationally.
 His work has been staged as part of the Prague Quadrennial, The Kennedy Center in Washington, D.C.; in the United Kingdom; and in Potsdam, Germany.
 He served as faculty lighting designer for Operafestival Di Roma in Rome, Italy with the Orchestra Sinfonica dell’ International Chamber Ensemble at Sant’Ivo alla Sapienza.

 He has presented workshops on performance with design and technological elements in many venues.
 He presented a sequence of workshops with colleagues at World Stage Design in Taipei, Taiwan called “Reconnect.”
 He presented a four-day workshop on the uses of projections in performing arts in Nicosia, Cyprus, at the invitation of the Cyprus Centre of Scenographers, Theatre Architects and Technicians (CYCSTAT), funded by the Cyprus Ministry of Culture.
 He presented a workshop in New York City for the National Opera Association.
 He presents workshops annually for the New Hampshire Educational Theatre Guild.

-He holds a BA in Theatre from Indiana University – Purdue University Fort Wayne, and an MFA in Design from The Ohio State University.
+He holds a BA in Theatre from Purdue University, and an MFA in Design from The Ohio State University.